 and it works perfectly for familiar convex polyhedra.

-Latatos showed how the discovery of various counter-examples -- the statement of the theorem and the detailed "proofs" evolved over time.
+Latatos showed how with the discovery of various counter-examples -- polyhedra for which Euler's Formula does not hold -- the published "proofs" of Euler's Formula, evolved over time.

 Lakatos delineated two major procedures for dealing with monsters:

 Most striking of the monsters that Lakatos discussed were

 [ Note the use of specific colours for each visible face of the monstrous dodecahedrons ]

 The original articles and the 1976 book by Lakatos, Proofs and Refutations are not freely available online.
 However this writer recommends for academic readers two online publications:

 and An Examination of Counterexamples in Proofs and Refutations

 Jesse Lambe Formal Proofs and Refutations, PhD thesis, Stanford, 2009